Residential treatment center

 A residential treatment center (RTC), sometimes called a rehab, is a live-in health care facility providing therapy for substance use disorders, mental illness, or other behavioral problems.
 Residential treatment may be considered the "last-ditch" approach to treating abnormal psychology or psychopathology.
+Upon discharge, the patient may be enrolled in an intensive outpatient program for follow-up outside the residential setting.